Family Doctor Enrollment in Ontario

 - The clinic bills the Ontario Health Insurance Plan (OHIP) for the service provided.

-- This billing includes your health card number and details of the visit.
+- That bill includes your health card number and details of the visit.

-- OHIP tracks these billings and can identify where patients receive care.
+- OHIP tracks billings and can identify where patients receive care.

 Reporting to family doctors: